drtilon/OLP-Rebalancer/readMe.md

 ### Task 2: ETH-Calls:

-1. Read Vault data from the "vault_reader" contract by calling the "getVaultTokenInfoV4"
+1. Read Vault data from the "vault_reader" contract by calling the "getVaultTokenInfoV4" function

 ### Task 3:  Data Handling pt1: